clydebuilt1974/TryHackMe/Junior Penetration Tester/Burp Suite/The Basics.md

 * Captures and enables manipulation of all the HTTP/HTTPS traffic between a browser and a web server.
   * This fundamental capability forms the backbone of the framework.
 * By intercepting requests, users have the flexibility to route them to various components within the Burp Suite framework.
-* The ability to intercept, view, and modify web requests before they reach the target server or even manipulate responses before they are received by our browser makes Burp Suite an invaluable tool for manual web application testing.
+* Having the ability to intercept, view, and modify web requests before they reach the target server or even manipulate responses before they are received by our browser makes Burp Suite an invaluable tool for manual web application testing.
-* The focus will be on Burp Suite Community Edition.
-  * Freely accessible for non-commercial use within legal boundaries.
+* Burp Suite Community Edition id freely accessible for non-commercial use within legal boundaries.
-* It's worth noting that Burp Suite also offers Professional and Enterprise editions, which come with advanced features and require licensing.
-* Burp Suite Professional is an unrestricted version of Burp Suite Community.
-  * Comes with features such as:
+* Burp Suite Professional is an unrestricted version of Burp Suite Community that comes with features such as:
     * An automated vulnerability scanner.
     * A fuzzer/brute-forcer that isn't rate limited.
     * Saving projects for future use and report generation.